Freedom of Information (FOI)

-The Freedom of Information Act, January 2000 (FOI) Act, gives you the right to access recorded information held by public authorities.
+The Freedom of Information Act 2000 (FOI), gives you the right to access recorded information held by public authorities.

 The FOI Act does this in two ways:

 When submitting an FOI request, you must do this in writing with a clear description of the information you require and we must respond to you within 20 working days.
-You can send us a letter, fax or use the form below to email us (please ensure you enter your email correctly as we will need to respond to you).
+You can send us a letter, an email or use the form below (please ensure you enter your email address correctly as we will need to respond to you).
 We do not accept any verbal requests.

 A person may ask for any information that is held by a public authority although this does not mean that the authority is always obliged to provide the information.
 In some cases, there will be good reason why an authority should not make public some or all of the information requested.
 In addition, the FOI Act contains a number of exemptions that allow authorities to withhold some types of information.
 Different exemptions apply to different types of information.